SamSaffron/dv/README.md

 Notes:
 - Autocompletes common agents: `codex`, `aider`, `claude`, `gemini`, `crush`, `cursor`, `opencode`.
 - If no prompt is provided, an inline TUI opens for multi-line input (Ctrl+D to run, Esc to cancel).
+- You can pass a regular file path as the first argument after the agent (e.g. `./dv ra codex ./plan.md`).
+The file will be read on the host and its contents used as the prompt.
+If the argument is not a file, the existing prompt behavior is used.
+- Filename/path completion is supported when you start typing a path (e.g. `./`, `../`, `/`, or include a path separator).
 - Agent invocation is rule-based (no runtime discovery).
 Use `--` to pass raw args unchanged (e.g., `./dv ra codex -- --help`).

 ### dv stop